 Negative behaviour that does not meet this definition of bullying, including isolated incidents of intentional negative behaviour, will be dealt with in accordance with the school's behaviour policy.
 Specifically in the context of cyber-bullying, a once-off offensive or hurtful text, email or other private message, does not fall within the definition of bullying.
 As such, it will be dealt with in accordance with the school's behaviour policy.
-However, placing a once-off offensive or hurtful public message, image or statement on a social network site or other public forum where that message, image or statement can be viewed and/or repeated by other people, will be regarded as bullying behaviour.
+However, placing a once off offensive or hurtful public message, image or statement on a social network site or other public forum where that message, image or statement can be viewed and/or repeated by other people, will be regarded as bullying behaviour.
+If this impacts a person in their daily school life, the school will intervene and the anti-bullying procedures will be followed.